dcunited001/dcunited001.github.io/_drafts/_ideas.md

   - no matter what we did or how we tried to egg her on, she wouldn't do it anymore after that.
 - kind of a wierd dream, but there was a point to it, i promise

+### dream where someone tried to set me up to drown in a flood

+- (when writing this, separate the dream's & my injection of interpretations)

+Basically, someone from my childhood tried to set me up in a situation where I would die and should could claim it was an accident.
+IRL, she is a friendly older woman figure that I trust, so let's call her Alice.

+> This is during a flood (a general weather event where emergent
+> situtions become capable of anticipation, but are those which most
+> younger, less experienced people would feel were an accident

+#### Starting with Porn

+- I don't even fucking know.
+It was something like VR porn.
+I was in it, but there was also a tape involved.
+The time and events here were fairly unclear.
+This is wierd, but it's strong imagery that must be correlated to the rest of the dream.

+#### Posting on Facebook

+- the next thing I remember is writing a post on facebook. this is wierd because I don't usually dream about digitized means of interaction.

+#### Finding myself in her car

+#### Getting Close the the River

+As she started to act, I remember that the post was an anticipation of a similar course of events: I felt that the flood brought with it some kind of danger; that some set of events would unfold, where the environment would create the opportunity for someone to act.

+#### Being Trapped in Beside a Small Ridge, where the door couldn't open

+#### Having the Waters of the Flooding River Whip the Car around.

+This saved my life.
+Since I had my murder on my mind and my mind on my own impending murder, I was like "Oh shit!
+This is happening now.
+Get that fucking door open.
+Bye!"

+#### Seeing my friend peering back up from the waters

+She had made it out and was safe.
+Here, I looked into the river (as if standing above it) and saw a friend from childhood looking back up from it.
+Visually, it was presented to me as though the muddy waters of the river were simply faded away (like i was peering through the waters) and he looked up at me.
+I got a feeling that he was involved somehow.
+This was nearby the bridge, so the imagery of the bridge was "above" me when i was peering into the waters.

+#### Starting to talk to the First Responders

+Here there was a lot of waiting.
+Details were being collected for insurance purposes, since her car had been swept away.

+- instead of focusing on the *murky* truth that she had just tried to kill me, which would be difficult to prove, i instead began focusing on how to help her account for the situation she *tried to create* where her car (a Red SUV) was swept away by the flood, so that she would be alright, for insurance purposes.

+- there was an eerie pause in developments here. *in the dream*, i became aware that these people were waiting to hear my response because they all needed to react to it.
+  - it was here that i noticed details were being collected "for ensurance purposes".
+I assumed that people's eerie anticipation to see how i reacted indicated their cognizance of an operation.

+#### [She] was taken somewhere else

+gradually, the

+#### Being Forced to Walk Home

+- i was basically forced to walk home

+#### Meeting Friends Nearby (they were walking towards the river & scene of accident)

+#### Walking With Friends Across the Bridge (Near the Railroad Tracks & River)

+- all the friends were from high school (KM, BC, ... those are the only faces I remember)
+  - they were walking towards the river.
+- when they met me, the didn't want to stay. i started trying to question why they were physically moving away from me, which quickly became accusatory "oh, so you can't be associated with me, huh?" basically...
+  - at this point, they slowly turned around and were "with" me as i trekked up the hill, but they were intentionally moving faster. they perhaps just wanted it to look like they cared enough to turn around. they started to walk faster and eventually ditched me, making accusatory statements about "nazi this, donald trump that"

+#### Warping To A Skating Rink in South Caroline

+- where my mom wanted to get some pictures taken.
+I don't think she yet knew what had happened. when I got there, DJ equipment started falling to the floor. yet, i don't think the focus on the DJ equipment was strong.
+The lighting was blue, the floor glowed and there was more emphasis on lighting and music.

+#### Why did this dream seem different?

+- IM cerebrolysin, before i went to sleep, perhaps made the dream's imagery stronger, with a longer and more continuous narrative

+- many details were coherent with someone's intent to murder and make it look like an accident

+- some of these, really, wouldn't likely come from my subconscious mind, but perhaps.
+It is possible.

+- the friends who were walking

 ===============